-- Always be aware that you are a potential victim of crime.
-Stay alert and attuned to people and circumstances around you. - Do not leave your property (backpacks, textbooks, jackets, keys, etc.) unattended or attach personal ID information to your car keys.
-Theft is the number one crime on all College campuses. - Know the locations of Emergency Phones and Call Boxes on campus. - Pre-program emergency numbers into your cell phone.
+- Always be aware.
+Stay alert and attuned to people and circumstances around you. - If you are concerned about your safety while moving around the campus, you may request a security escort by calling the Campus Safety Office, 908-231-8800. - Do not leave your property (backpacks, textbooks, jackets, keys, etc.) unattended or attach personal ID information to your car keys.
+Theft is the number one crime on all College campuses. - Know the locations of Red Emergency Phones and Emergency Call Boxes on campus. - Pre-program emergency numbers into your cell phone.

-Department of Campus Safety - 908-231-8800
+Department of Campus Safety - 908-231-8800 or Dial 9-1-1